0x2ee08/IELTS/README.md

 # IELTS
-A website to help people learn IELTS with all four skills.
+A website to help people learn IELTS with all four skills, based on AI.

 ## Connect to repo
 git remote add origin https://github.com/0x2ee08/IELTS